pymor/pymor/docs/source/tutorial_vectorarray.md

 Do not use {meth}`~pymor.vectorarrays.interface.VectorSpace.from_numpy` in generic code that is supposed to work with arbitrary external solvers that might not support converting data from NumPy or only at high costs.
-Using it is fine, however, when you now that you are dealing with {{ NumpyVectorArrays }}, for instance when building ROMs.
+Using it is fine, however, when you know that you are dealing with {{ NumpyVectorArrays }}, for instance when building ROMs.
 ```